DorukUlucay/learning-react/README.md

 * since jsx is not a template language, neither browser nor react itself deals with jsx. only compiler.

 ### state
-* state is a bit complicated. it is explicitly used. it has a downward flow. to use state in lower components or trigger events in parent nodes, you need to **list state**(more on that later)
+* state is a bit complicated. it is explicitly used. it has a downward flow. to use state in lower components or trigger events in parent nodes, you need to **lift state**(more on that later)
 * this explicit approach gets react closer to functional programming since statelessness is a very important concept in fp. react components(which are functions by definitions) are mostly **pure functions**.

 ### hooks